Handling SQL Nulls with Two-Valued Logic: Introduction

 \paragraph*{Organization}

 Section~\ref{sec:syn} presents the syntax and the semantics of the language.
 Section~\ref{sec:twoval} shows how to eliminate {\em unknown} to achieve our desiderata.
-Section~\ref{sec:restore} studies optimizations under the two-valued semantics.
-Section~\ref{sec:coincide} discusses conditions under which two- and three-valued semantics are equivalent.
-Section~\ref{sec:mvl} presents extensions of the main result, and concluding remarks are in Section~\ref{sec:concl}.
-Complete proofs are in the appendix.
+Section~\ref{sec:restore} studies optimizations under 2VL.
+Section~\ref{sec:coincide} discusses conditions under which 2VL and 3VL semantics are equivalent.
+Section~\ref{sec:survey} studies applicability of our results.
+Extensions are given in Section~\ref{sec:mvl}.